Top 5 Must-See Urban Exploration Sites in Belgium

 3: The Châtelet Swimming Pool

-In Châtelet, not far from Charleroi, there is an abandoned public swimming pool, a rare example of Art Deco architecture.
+In Châtelet, not far from Charleroi, lies an abandoned public swimming pool, a rare example of Art Deco architecture.
 Closed since the 1980s, this pool offers a unique setting for urban exploration with its mosaics and distinctive architecture.

 Site Features